-So you've built a useful course and launched a website for it.
-And it appears that the only way to obtain decent traffic is to pay for ads.
-While paid advertisements are a wonderful way to drive visitors to your website, they do have one flaw: if you run out of money, the traffic flow stops.
-You must implement a long-term sustainable strategy to ensure a steady flow of high-quality traffic to your course website.
-And it's for this reason that you should discover how to increase organic traffic to your course website.
+So you've created an informative course and made a website to promote it.
+And it appears that paying for ads is the only way to get decent traffic.
+While paid adverts are an excellent way to generate traffic to your website, they do have one drawback: when you run out of money, the traffic flow ceases.
+To ensure a consistent flow of high-quality traffic to your course website, you must develop a long-term sustainable approach.
+And it's for this reason that you'll want to learn how to boost organic traffic to your course website.

 THE VALUE OF ORGANIC TRAFFIC